mendicant-original/newman/README.md

 * Filters can also be defined for handling messages based on arbitrary conditions evaluated against a `Mail::Messsage` object.

+* A rudimentary PStore backed storage mechanism is provided for persistence.

+* Basic support for maintaining persistent lists of email addresses is provided.

+* Basic support for email templates are provided via Tilt

+* A barebones configuration system that allows configuring email settings, service settings, and application specific settings is provided.

 ### For a demonstration of how Newman is used: